 That same resilience played out in two other communities that endured attacks that day: Shanksville, Pennsylvania—where United Flight 93 went down after the heroic actions of its passengers and crew—and Arlington, Virginia, home of the Pentagon.

-“We’re gathered together on these hallowed grounds to honor the memory of nearly 3,000 souls who were murdered on this day 17 years ago,” President Trump said at the Flight 93 National Memorial in Pennsylvania.
-“We’re here to pay solemn tribute to the 40 passengers and crewmembers on Flight 93 who rose up, defied the enemy, took control of their destiny, and changed the course of history.”
+Last year, President Trump and the First Lady traveled to Pennsylvania on September 11 to visit the Flight 93 National Memorial.
+“We’re here to pay solemn tribute to the 40 passengers and crewmembers on Flight 93 who rose up, defied the enemy, took control of their destiny, and changed the course of history,” the President said.

-Speaking at the Pentagon, Vice President Pence echoed those thoughts, reminding Americans of another important reason to come together today.
+Speaking at the Pentagon last year, Vice President Mike Pence reminded Americans of another important reason we all come together on this day.
 “While many of us remember that day like it was yesterday, a growing number of Americans have no living memory of what happened here.
 Roughly one-quarter of our people were born after September the 11th, 2001,” he said.

 “We also gather here to ensure that each succeeding generation knows the story of what happened that dark day and understands why we must learn the lessons of 9/11.”

-In his official Patriot Day Proclamation for September 11, 2018, President Trump highlighted a few of those important lessons.
+In his official Patriot Day Proclamation for September 11, 2019, President Trump highlighted a few of those important lessons.
+“Against the backdrop of cowardly acts of terror, America once again demonstrated to the world the unmatched strength of our resolve and the indomitable power of our character,” he writes.